Equity and Inclusion Strategic Plan

 - Work with SPS to host an inclusive event for all introductory physics students - "How to be a physics major"; advertise widely to possibly interested students.
-Consider other events to introduce 40 and 60 series students to each other.
+Consider other events to introduce 40 series and PHYSICS 61, 71, 81 students to each other.

 - Connect with DGen office and URG student groups to discuss opportunities in physics.